To date, the significant flora of Helena and Aurora Range includes:

 = Spartothamnella canescens

-• recently described and named, was Acacia sp.
+- was first given the phrase name Acacia sp.
 Bungalbin Hill (JJ Alford 1119)

 pea (Family: Fabaceae)